amundi/active-biblio/service/README.md

 2. An easy way to do sanity checks with `curl`, for example: `curl localhost:8080/books`
   - A non-empty `http_proxy` variable may cause problems.
 In that case: `http_proxy= curl localhost:8080/books`

+More examples:

+    curl localhost:8080/login -X POST -d mail=admin -d password=admin
+    # should pass if the password file has a line: admin:admin